Skip to Content

 Applying bleach for going highlights to all-over blonde

-Place your 20 vol developer in a bowl and spread it on your hair with a brush.
+Mix your powder lightener and 20 vol developer in a bowl according to the manufacturer’s ratio, and spread it on the hair with a brush.
 Because you do not want to damage your hair, especially the highlighted tips, you will apply the 20 vol only on areas that can hold the lightener.

-Select small strands from each section, place the foil under the hair piece, and apply the bleach near the roots and on half of your highlights.
+Select small strands from each section, place the foil under the hair piece, and apply the bleach mixture strictly to the dark, unlightened hair, carefully avoiding overlapping onto your existing highlights.

-Leave around one inch from the roots and use the developer after you are done with the foils.
+Leave around one inch from the roots and apply your bleach mixture to the root area after you are done with the mid-lengths.
 This part of the hair will process very quickly because the scalp has heat, and if you’re doing it too fast, you will damage the hair and end up with an unwanted color.

 Dealing with Foils